pine64/website/content/documentation/Pinebook_Pro/Troubleshooting.md

 * If there is more than one monitor configuration listed, edit that one too.
 Be careful to make no other changes.
 If needed, exit without saving and re-edit.
 * Save the file and exit.
 * Login using the GUI and test
-* If you are still loggied in via the GUI, you will have to reboot using `sudo shutdown -r now`.
+* If you are still logged in via the GUI, you will have to reboot using `sudo shutdown -r now`.
 After the reboot, you should be able to login to the GUI login and have the resolution back to normal.

 After restoring the usability of your Pinebook Pro’s graphical screen, also see [this section](/documentation/Pinebook_Pro/Software/Tuning/#improving_readability) on improving readability and usability.